Julayi: Critical response

-Julayi received positive reviews from critics praising the performances of Allu Arjun and Sonu Sood.
-Riya Chakravarty from NDTV wrote, "Overall, the movie caters to all ages.
-Watch the movie for its witty dialogues and energetic performances.".
-Sangeetha Devi Dundoo from The Hindu described the film as "high on energy and wit" and commented that "Julayi has all the staple ingredients that characterise a Telugu masala entertainer" and concluded that "brain matches brawn in this masala entertainer".
-Shekhar from OneIndia Entertainment in a positive review concluded, "Watch Julayi for Allu Arjun's energetic performance, Devi Sri Prasad's music, Trivikram's witty dialogues, Sonu Sood's great action, Rajendra Prasad's performance and Ileana's glamour.
-It is a perfect mixture of performances.
-The film has everything for the audience of all class and age group."
+Julayi received positive reviews from critics.

+Riya Chakravarty of NDTV wrote, "Overall, the movie caters to all ages.
+Watch the movie for its witty dialogues and energetic performances."
+Sangeetha Devi Dundoo of The Hindu described the film as "high on energy and wit" and commented that "Julayi has all the staple ingredients that characterise a Telugu masala entertainer" and concluded that "brain matches brawn in this masala entertainer."

-Karthik Pasupulate from The Times of India gave the film three out of five stars and commented that "The movie has enough in it for Allu Arjun fans to dig into it, the others might not find it as amusing."
-Pavithra Srinivasan from Rediff criticised the film and felt it to be a "no brainer which loses steam because of the glaring lack of logic" and "gaping plot-holes".
+Karthik Pasupulate of The Times of India gave 3/5 stars and wrote "The movie has enough in it for Allu Arjun fans to dig into it, the others might not find it as amusing."
+Pavithra Srinivasan of Rediff criticised the film and felt it to be a "no brainer which loses steam because of the glaring lack of logic" and "gaping plot-holes."
 She lauded Allu Arjun for "carrying the film on his capable shoulders, hurling punches (both verbal and physical), bashing up goons and going gaga for his girl."
-CNN-IBN declared the film as "lackluster" and noted that the film was "more amusing than intelligent".
-It also felt that the film is "far from being either a romance or a laugh riot."
+CNN-IBN declared it as "lackluster" and noted that the film was "more amusing than intelligent".
+It also felt that the film is "far from being either a romance/laugh riot."